viridia/quill_v1/README.md

 The typical way of updating the state of an element is by modifying the state and props of a presenter, which causes the elements to be rebuilt and patched.
-However, there are a few cases where you may want to directly modify an element at the component level from another element, bypassing the normal update process.
+However, there are a few cases where you may want to directly modify a display element at the ECS level from another element, bypassing the normal update process.
 In this case, it's desirable for an element to contain the entity id of another element, so that it access it directly.

+One use case for this is expand / collapse animations, where you need direct access to the entity in order to measure it's natural size before beginning the animation.

-To do this, we can pre-allocated an entity id via `cx.create_entity()`.
-This method creates a stable entity id which is "owned" by the presenter state, meaning that when the presenter is razed, all of the owned ids will be despawned as well. `create_entity` is a hook, so it returns the same entity id each time the presenter function is run.
+To do this, we can pre-allocate an entity id via `cx.create_entity()`.
+This method creates a stable entity id which is "owned" by the presenter state, meaning that when the presenter is razed, all of the owned ids will be despawned as well. `create_entity()` is a hook, so it returns the same entity id each time the presenter function is run.

 Now that we have an entity id, we can do two things with it:

-* Render a `View` using that entity id.
+* Render a `View` using that entity id, via `RefElement`.
 * Pass that entity as a parameter to other `Views`, either as a property or as an attribute of a component.
+Those views can interrogate the components of that entity in the normal way.

 `RefElement` is a `View` type, similar to `Element`.
 The only difference is that where `Element` automatically spawns a new entity when building the `View`, `RefElement` uses the entity id that